Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Background Estimation

 {\em $W(e \nu)$ background:} To estimate the background contribution from $W(e \nu)$, the following dedicated studies are performed to determine the probability for an electron to be identified as a photon in the final state.
 A sample of $Z \to e^+e^-$ event candidates, with one of the $e$ replaced by a photon, taken from data is used to estimate the fraction of electrons from the $Z$ boson decay that are reconstructed as photons.
 The events are selected if the reconstructed invariant mass of the photon and the electron is close to the $Z$ mass.
 This fraction ($f_{e \to \gamma}$) increases from 2\% to 6\% as $|\eta|$ increases.
 These fake rates are used to determine the $W(e \nu)$ background in the signal region, by weighting the electron candidates in the control region with the misidentification rate corresponding to their $|\eta|$.
 The events in the $W(e \nu)$ control region are selected by nominal $\nu \bar{\nu} \gamma$ selection criteria, except an electron is used instead of a photon in the final state.
 The data-driven estimates of the $W(e \nu)$ background are limited mainly by the accuracy of the measurement of the misidentification rate.
 The combined statistical and systematic uncertainties of the determination of $f_{e \to \gamma}$ are used to evaluate the systematic uncertainties of the $W(e \nu)$ background estimate.

-{\em $Z(\nu\bar{\nu})+$jets and multi-jets backgrounds:} A data-driven method similar to the one described in Sec.~\ref{sec:bglnugamma} is used to determine the background contribution from $Z(\nu\bar{\nu})+$jets and multi-jets events.
+{\em $Z(\nu\bar{\nu})+$jets and multijets backgrounds:} A data-driven method similar to the one described in Sec.~\ref{sec:bglnugamma} is used to determine the background contribution from $Z(\nu\bar{\nu})+$jets and multijets events.
 The main systematic uncertainty (20\%) comes from the differences between $f_\gamma$ values measured in various control samples obtained by varying the selection criteria for ``low quality'' photons.

 {\em $W\gamma$ background:} Misidentified events from the $W\gamma$ process are one of the dominant background contributions to the $\nu \bar{\nu} \gamma$ signal.
 A large fraction (about 65\%) of the $W\gamma$ contamination comes from $\tau \nu \gamma$ events.
 The branching fractions of the $\tau$ decay modes are well known and modeled by MC simulation.
 The main uncertainty on the $\tau \nu \gamma$ contamination is due to the uncertainty on the MC normalization factor.
 By assuming lepton universality for the $W$ boson decays, the MC scale factor for $\tau \nu \gamma$ events and its uncertainty are taken from the measurement of $\ell \nu \gamma$ events.
 The scale factor is defined to correct the yield of $\ell \nu \gamma$ events estimated by MC simulation to match the $\ell \nu \gamma$ event yield measured in data as shown in Table~\ref{tab:wgbg}.
 About 35\% of $W\gamma$ contamination comes from $\ell \nu \gamma$ events.
-Most of the $\ell \nu \gamma$ contamination consists of events with a low-$E_\mathrm{T}$ lepton below 25\GeV{} (70\%) or with a high-$E_\mathrm{T}$ central lepton that failed to pass the identification or isolation criteria (20\%).
+Most of the $\ell \nu \gamma$ contamination consists of events with a low-$E_\mathrm{T}$ lepton below 25~\GeV{} (70\%) or with a high-$E_\mathrm{T}$ central lepton that failed to pass the identification or isolation criteria (20\%).
 Less than 5\% of $\ell \nu \gamma$ contamination comes from events with a forward lepton outside the detector's fiducial volume.